invisible911/lara_shop/README.md

 * custom pivot table.
 * pagination.
 * use a third-party package to do the credit card validation.
+* server-side validation and alerts feedback in page when improper inputs.
 * using a queue job to process the checkout.
 * using cache to hold checkout results.
 * updating products in cart after successful checkout.